diegopoza/docs/articles/what-to-do-once-the-user-is-logged-in/calling-an-external-idp-api.md

   }
   ```

 Finally let's put all this together in the endpoint logic.
-After verifying the id_token, call the `getAccessToken` to execute client credentials flow and then call the `getUserProfile` method with `decoded.sub` as user id to get the user profile with the access token.
+After verifying the id_token, call the `getAccessToken` method to execute the client credentials flow and then call the `getUserProfile` method with `decoded.sub` as user ID to get the user profile with the access token.

   ```js
   app.get('/', function (req, res) {